About A Puzzle in 4D

 Figure 2: Bull leaping frieze from area H/I (reconstruction) (drawing by M. A. Negrete Martinez after M. Bietak et al. 2007, fig. 60).

-The overall aim of the A Puzzle in 4D project is the digital long-term preservation of the knowledge and information from the Austrian excavations at Tell el Daba by preparing them for long-term archiving based on national and international standards and in accordance with open-access policies.1 This project is designed as a case study for the development of a repository for archaeological data at the ÖAW ACDH (Austrian Academy of Sciences, Austrian Center for Digital Humanities).
+The overall aim of A Puzzle in 4D was the digital long-term preservation of the knowledge and information from the Austrian excavations at Tell el-Daba by preparing them for long-term archiving based on national and international standards and in accordance with open-access policies.1 This project was designed as a case study for the development of a repository for archaeological data at the ÖAW ACDH-CH (Austrian Academy of Sciences, Austrian Centre for Digital Humanities and Cultural Heritage).

 For more information see: Archaeological Site